 Can Something This Basic Work This Well?

-Satisfying your child’s needs can be done effectively in 10 minutes a day – if you’re serious about it.
+You can satisfy your child’s needs effectively in 10 minutes a day – if you’re serious about it.

 - Each child receives 10 minutes of uninterpreted, undivided attention.

 - Other children are not allowed in the room to overhear the conversation, vie for attention, or make funny faces at their sibling.

 - Set the timer.
 A clock gives it an official feel for the kids and leaves them desiring additional time with you the next day.
 Sometimes they ask for longer.
 To keep the time precious, it stays at ten minutes.